Frequently Asked Questions

 Generally it doesn’t get much colder than what it is on the ground.
 You don’t feel any wind because you are moving at the same speed as the wind.
 We also find that the burner acts as an excellent provider of heat.

-Questions about our balloons
+About our balloons

 Hot air balloons fly as hot air rises.
 Hot air rises because it is less dense than the cooler air around it and so it tends to ‘float’ on the cooler air.
 We use a burner to heat the air in the balloon until it is hotter than the air outside the balloon.
 Once this is effected the balloon will rise, carrying us with it.
 If we were to allow the balloon to cool it would begin to descend as it becomes the same temperature as the external air.